Ovua/Ovua/README.md

  <summary><b>✨&nbsp;&nbsp;About&nbsp;Me</b></summary>
   <br/>

-I'm Ivan Puddighinu, Full Stack Developer from Italy, in love with coding, music production and 3D modelling!
+I'm Ivan Puddighinu, Full Stack Developer from Italy
 I like hard work and helping for team success.
 I have a strong passion for learning and implementing new web technologies.
 As a Web Developer, my goal is to be a competent, inspiring, and creative developer.